- Our Story

 Meet the Executive Principal

-Again in 2007 Graeme was approached to take on a school on the Central Coast that was in rapid decline.
+Graeme was again approached to take on a school on the Central Coast that was in rapid decline.
 Not one to shy away from a challenge, St Philip’s Christian College Gosford became the fifth St Philip’s school and has continued to experience solid growth and a renewed sense of excitement and momentum.

-Early learning has been another venture that has meet with great success as the group now has three Early Learning Centres with the view to establish a centre on each school site.
+Early learning has been another venture that has met with great success as the group now has six centres known as Narnia.

 Graeme has led the St Philip’s Christian College group to where it is today, schools of excellence and passion.
 Passion for quality education but above all a passion for God and seeing students receiving a holistic education and excelling in every area of their life.